aoran-jiao/EEG-signal-analysis-and-feature-extraction/README.md

 # EEG-signal-analysis-and-feature-extraction
 MATLAB script to analyze the signal quality of EEG (electroencephalogram) and extract key features for attention level classification
+Created using the EEGLAB toolbox